 Tunneling traffic through a network is a powerful technique that allows the secure transmission of data between two systems.
-This technique can be used to bypass intermediate networks or firewalls and provide a secure means of transmitting data.
-Three such techniques that can be employed to tunnel traffic through a network are iptables port bends, SSH tunnels, and netsh port proxies.
-In this article, we will discuss these techniques in detail and how they can be combined to create a robust solution for transmitting data over unsecured networks.
+This technique can bypass intermediate networks or firewalls and provide a safe means of transmitting data.
+Three such techniques are iptables port bends, SSH tunnels, and netsh port proxies.
+This article will discuss these techniques in detail and how they can be combined to create a robust solution for transmitting data over unsecured networks.

 Iptables Port Bends

 Iptables is a popular Linux firewall tool that can filter incoming and outgoing network traffic based on specific rules.
-The nat table of iptables can be used to forward network traffic from one port to another.
+The nat table of iptables can forward network traffic from one port to another.
 This technique is known as iptables port bending.

-Iptables port bending is a useful technique for forwarding traffic from one host to another.
-It is also useful for bypassing firewalls or network restrictions.
+Iptables port bending is a valuable technique for forwarding traffic from one host to another.
+It is also helpful for bypassing firewalls or network restrictions.
 To perform iptables port bending, you need to use the “nat” table of iptables.
-The nat table is responsible for network address translation (NAT) and is used to redirect incoming traffic from one port to another.
+The nat table is responsible for network address translation (NAT) and redirects incoming traffic from one port to another.

 The following command can be used to forward incoming traffic from port 8080 on System A to port 80 on System B using iptables: